 Amira to Maria about judging others’ mistakes.

 “It takes courage to tread one’s own course, but only at the beginning of each new stage.
-We hope that we are safe but we are not yet sure.
-There is nothing to be angry about and nothing to fear.”
+We hope that we are safe but we are not yet sure.”

 Amira to Maria.